Snowden Community

 Latest News:

 Adopting a Critical Areas Ordinance (CAO) is a WA State requirement for all cities and counties, under the Growth Management Act.
 Its purpose is to establish local regulations to protect critical areas, which are defined as “critical aquifer recharge areas, fish and wildlife habitat conservation areas, frequently flooded areas, geological hazardous areas, and wetlands.”
+A proposed revision to the CAO for Klickitat County is being considered.

 The seasonal burn ban has ended.
 Fire Danger: Low.
 More information about county burn bans, and what you can and cannot do during a burn ban is available on the KC Department of Emergency Management page.